CCSP Domain #1: Cloud concepts, architecture, and design [updated 2022]

-Candidates will need to understand the difference between disaster recovery (DR) and business continuity planning (BCP) in a cloud environment.
+They also need to review the difference between disaster recovery (DR) and business continuity planning (BCP) in a cloud environment.

 Functional security requirements

-Candidates will need to understand the various security concerns (e.g., portability, interoperability, vendor lock-in) that must be evaluated, some of which are unique to the cloud service model and the shared responsibility model.
+Candidates need to understand the various security concerns (e.g., portability, interoperability and vendor lock-in) that must be evaluated, some of which are unique to the cloud service model and the shared responsibility model.

-Candidates will need to understand some of the factors used in evaluating cloud service providers, their service offerings, and their systems’ security.
+Candidates need to understand some factors used to evaluate cloud service providers, their service offerings and their systems’ security.

-Candidates will need to understand what role “certification against criteria” plays in identifying trusted cloud services such as ISO/IEC 27017, payment card industry data security standard (PCI DSS) etc.
+Candidates need to understand what role “certification against criteria” plays in identifying trusted cloud services, such as ISO/IEC 27017, payment card industry data security standard (PCI DSS), etc.

-Candidates will need to understand some of the certifications, frameworks, standards used/gained by cloud service providers, such as common criteria (CC), federal information processing standard (FIPS) 140-2.
+Candidates need to understand some system/subsystem product certifications, such as common criteria (CC) and federal information processing standard (FIPS) 140-2.

 How to prepare for the CCSP exam

-- Official (ISC)² CCSP CBK Reference, Third Edition
+- Official (ISC)² CCSP Study Guide, 2nd Edition